 - Blue Tits love (unsalted) peanuts, mealworms and sunflower seeds.

-- Blackbirds love tinned dog food(!), sultanas and rolled oats.
+- Blackbirds love meal worms, sultanas and rolled oats.

-Once you start leaving food out for birds, they will soon get into the habit of frequenting your restaurant and so it is advised that you try to avoid going long periods without refreshing the food supply.
-In addition it is recommended that you feed birds all year round, not just in the winter.
-As a general rule leave high fat foods out in Autumn/Winter and high protein foods in spring.
+Once you start leaving food out for birds, they will soon get into the habit of frequenting your garden and so it is advised that you try to avoid going long periods without refreshing the food supply.

-Just as there is a lot of different bird food available, there is an equal amount of bird feeders to suit the particular habits & behaviours of birds.
-Bird tables, hanging feeders, dining stations mealworm feeders, suet feeders, ground feeders and even a window feeders for those living in a high rise apartment block.
+Just as there is a lot of different bird food available, there is an equal amount of bird feeders to suit the particular habits & behaviours of specific birds.
+You can choose from bird tables, hanging feeders, dining stations, mealworm feeders, suet feeders, ground feeders and even window feeders for those living in a high rise blocks.
 What feeder you choose to use, will determine the species of bird you'll attract to your garden.
-For example, Chaffinches will frequent ground feeders and bird tables, whilst Goldfinches like a hanging feeder.

-If you have squirrels in the neighbourhood, it's wise to invest in squirrel proof feeders so that you can be sure it’s the birds that benefit from your restaurant.
+If you have squirrels in your area it's wise to invest in squirrel-proof feeders so that you can be sure it’s the birds that benefit!

-Ensure that whatever feeder you use, it is kept clean and dry.
-Remove any old or mouldy feed on a daily basis, this will help to reduce the chance of causing any illness in the birds.
+Ensure that whatever feeder you use is kept clean and dry.
+Remove any old or mouldy feed on a daily basis.
+This will help to reduce the chance of causing any illness in the birds.
 You can buy safe detergents to clean feeders and reduce the risk of Salmonella and Bird Flu.

 How you position feeders and food in your garden will also determine the number of birds you attract.
-Birds will natural feed in safe areas, away from predators such as cats or foxes.
-Ensure feeder are well away from hedges, fences, trees and sheds, which will enable predators to strike.
+Birds will naturally feed in safe areas away from predators such as cats or foxes.
+Ensure feeders are well away from hedges, fences, trees and sheds, which will enable predators to strike.

 Birds need to have a good supply of fresh, clean water, to use for drinking as well as cleaning.
-Rainwater is ideal and can be collected from a water ****.
-However, you need to change the water regularly and clean the bird bath to get rid of any algae from forming.
-In very cold weather, keep water supplies free from ice by using a special, bird friendly anti-freeze
+Rainwater is ideal and can be collected.
+However you need to change the water regularly and clean the birdbath to get rid of any algae forming.
+In very cold weather keep water supplies free from ice by topping up with hot water from the kettle.